 Deceiving Divas est une troupe de drags professionnelle et renommée de Toronto et les interprètes offrent des personnifications impeccables de vos vedettes préférées, comme Joan Rivers, Céline Dion, Cher, Marilyn Monroe, Diana Ross, et Dolly Parton!

 LIENS – HIV | HEP C – LINKS

 Direct Client and Clinical Services

 For some considering hepatitis treatment, mental health issues can be a major barrier if the proper supports are not available.
 Timely access to mental health supports can be crucial in addressing some of the side effects that can arise from treatment.
 Réseau ACCESS Network offers a regular psychiatric clinic as part of its HCV Treatment Program.
-The clinic is open to those living with Hepatitis C, with priority given to those on treatment or approaching treatment.
-Access to psychiatric services is facilitated through the HCV Counsellor.
+The clinic is open to those living with Hepatitis C. Access to psychiatric services is facilitated through the HCV Treatment Nurse.